MySQL Workbench: MySQL Workbench 8.0

 On April 5, 2018, the MySQL Workbench Team announced the first public release of version 8.0.11 as a Release Candidate (RC) together with MySQL Community Server 8.0.11.
 The first General Availability (GA) release appeared on July 27, 2018 again together with the server following the new policy for aligning version numbers across most of MySQL products.
 MySQL Workbench now uses ANTLR4 as backend parser and has a new auto-completion engine that works with object editors (triggers, views, stored procedures, and functions) in the visual SQL editor and in models.
 The new versions add support for new language features in MySQL 8.0, such as common-table expressions and roles.
 There's also support for invisible indexes and persisting of global system variables.
 The new default authentication plugin caching_sha2_password in MySQL 8.0 is now supported by Workbench, so resetting user accounts to other authentication types is no longer necessary when connecting to the latest servers.
 Administrative tabs are updated with the latest configuration options and the user interface was made more consistent between the tabs.

+As of 1 July 2024, the latest version is 8.0.38, but its syntax-checker is inconsistent with deprecation of the terms "master" and "slave" in favour of "source" and "replica" respectively in MySQL version 8.0.